How to Fix “Not Enough iCloud Storage” Problem?

 Part 1: Why My iCloud Storage is Not Enough?

 As we said earlier, you’ll only get 5 GB of free cloud storage space with iCloud.
-But, most iPhone users have more than 5 GB of data that they may want to back up using iCloud.
+Most iPhone users have more than 5 GB of data that they may want to back up using iCloud.
 This is the major reason your iCloud account will run out of storage pretty soon, mainly within the first few months.

 Additionally, if you’ve synced the same iCloud account across multiple Apple devices, its storage space will exhaust even faster.
 This generally happens because all Apple devices are configured to back up the data automatically to the iCloud account.